diminDDL/PiUPS/README.md

 # The DDL pi UPS
 This repo contains the hardware and *soon TM* software for the ultra efficient raspberry pi UPS.
-The reason this was creates was because I wasn't satisfied with the things available on the market that would just lower the incoming voltage to charge the battery and imminently boost it to power the pi.
+The reason this was created was because I wasn't satisfied with the things available on the market that would just lower the incoming voltage to charge the battery and immediately boost it to power the pi.
 This way efficiencies of around ~80% can be achieved.
 Don't get me wrong this is not terrible but I wanted to do better, which is why this design incorporates a power MUX.

 ### Current revision: 0.2